Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 Many of such environments are based on window tiling, a concept that ensures the entire screen is used by splitting the screen space with various layout rules.
-The paper "The anatomy of the modern window manager" explains the concept of tiling in a more detailed manner.@window_manager_study
+The paper "The anatomy of the modern window manager" explains the concept of tiling in a more detailed manner @window_manager_study.

 For ReSet, the importance of tiling is the behavior of applications in this environment.
 Concepts such as minimum window size, maximum window size, or popups are often a hindrance